chingu-voyages/voyage-project-tier2-boolebots/README.md

     -   [ ] User can enter a unique name for each bot into an input text box
     -   [ ] User can see an error message if the name entered is the same name assigned to another bot.
-    -   [ ] User can select the bots Boolean value (0 or 1) from a dropdown.
+    -   [ ] User can select the Boolean value (0 or 1) from a dropdown for **_each_** bot.
-    -   [ ] User can select a bots Boolean operation from a dropdown - AND, OR, XOR, or NOT.
+    -   [ ] User can select the Boolean operation from a dropdown - AND, OR, XOR, or NOT that will be applied to **_all_** bots.
-    -   [ ] User can move the speed slider to set a bots speed
+    -   [ ] User can move the speed slider to set the speed for all bots.
+This is the interval at which all bots move to the next adjacent cell in the grid.
     -   [ ] User can select a bots starting direction from the direction dropdown.
     -   [ ] User can see the bot randomly assigned to a tile in the arena once its name has been defined.